 A Special Inspector may work directly for the registered design professional in responsible charge and/or the engineer of record provided they are qualified as a special inspector in accordance with the codes adopted by the Division.

-A Special Inspector shall contract directly, or through his/her employer, with the affected School Board for the provision of inspection services.
+A Special Inspector shall contract directly, or through their his/her employer, with the affected School Board for the provision of inspection services.

 General Requirements for all Delegated Building and Special Inspector Certifications